johnreah/postgres-codegen/README.md

 # Postgres Code Generation

 This project is a follow-on to [postgres-transactions](https://github.com/johnreah/postgres-transactions), which was an experiment with different approaches to RDBMS transaction management in Java.
-That project looked at JDBC, ORMLite and Spring Data JPA.
+That project looked at JDBC, ORMLite, Spring Data JPA and Apache DeltaSpike.
 Because my intention was to look for a solution to some problems in a real project that was already using code generation, this second project looked a bit more deeply into how those problems might be addressed without requiring huge code changes that would hurt productivity.
 This time the options included code generation from NetBeans, Hibernate Tools and Telosys.

 The main drivers for the project were:
 - Enable transactions that span mutliple entities (the target project used generated DAO objects that assumed